elvangit/discord-bot-elvan-kodland/README.md

-	async def dt(ctx, arg) := to get the meaning of modern wording or emoji async def load(ctx) := to load the new Cogs file(class) async def unload(ctx) := to unload the Cogs async def reload(ctx) := to load the Cogs file(class) so the bot will keep runing even there is new update or feature
+	async def dt(ctx, arg) := to get the meaning of modern wording or emoji async def load(ctx) := to load the new Cogs file(class) async def unload(ctx) := to unload the Cogs async def reload(ctx) := to reload the Cogs file(class) so the bot will keep runing even there is new update or feature async def setalarm(self,ctx,date) := to set alarm